ElementsProject/libwally-core/README.md

 Wally is a cross-platform, cross-language collection of useful primitives for cryptocurrency wallets.

-Note that the library is currently pre-release and so the API may change without notice.
+Read the API documentation at https://wally.readthedocs.io.

+Note that library interfaces may change slightly while the library design matures.
+Please see the [CHANGES](./CHANGES.md) file to determine if the API has changed when upgrading.

 Please report bugs and submit patches to https://github.com/ElementsProject/libwally-core.

-Read the API documentation at https://wally.readthedocs.io.

 [![Build Status](https://travis-ci.org/ElementsProject/libwally-core.svg?branch=master)](https://travis-ci.org/ElementsProject/libwally-core)